 Typical symptoms of chlamydia include:

 Some of these symptoms may disappear within days, which can cause men to assume that the problem was temporary and trivial.
-If you have noticed any of these chlamydia symptoms you must get tested, even if your symptoms have improved.
+But the infection can still be present even if the symptoms get better.
+If you’ve noticed any of these chlamydia symptoms you must get tested, even if your symptoms have improved.
 For more in depth information, see our chlamydia symptoms in men guide.

 Testing For Chlamydia

 Anyone can catch chlamydia when having unprotected sex.
-There is no way of telling whether or not a new sexual partner has chlamydia.
+There's no way of telling whether or not a new sexual partner has chlamydia.
 Young people are the most at risk of contracting chlamydia, with 88% of all new cases being diagnosed in the under-25s for women and 69% among men.

-You have a higher risk of contracting chlamydia and subsequent complications if:
+You have a higher risk of contracting chlamydia and subsequent complications if you:

-When diagnosed at an early stage, chlamydia treatment is both swift and effective.
-However, if the infection is left untreated the following complications can occur:
+When it’s diagnosed at an early stage, chlamydia can be treated quickly and effectively.
+But if the infection is left untreated, it can cause the following complications:

 - It can cause reactive arthritis (Reiter's Syndrome)